gmmorris/gmmorris.github.io/_posts/2022-02-23-managing-distributed-teams.md

 In the [first part of this essay]({% post_url 2022-02-21-intentionally-asynchronous %}) we discussed why asynchronous communication is a priority for distributed teams, and the system we have put in place to encourage, or even enforce, its practice.

 But what if your team is [not _distribted_, but rather merely _remote_]({% post_url 2022-02-20-remote-isnt-distributed %})?<br/>
-Should async still be a priority?<br/>
+Should asynchronicity still be a priority?<br/>

 Many teams have asked themselves this question over the past two years, as co-located teams turn to remote work, remaining in the same timezone as they were before.
 Interestingly, teams at distributed companies like Elastic have also found themselves grappling with this, as many of them are clustered around similar timezones, essentially making them _remote_ rather than _distributed_.

 ![De-Factor Remote](/images/2022/02/remote-in-distributed.png)

-To tackle this dilemma, we should begin by asking the most obvious question: why wouldn't you prioritise async?
+To tackle this dilemma, we should begin by asking the most obvious question: why wouldn't you make asynchronicity a priority?

-In [Part II]({% post_url 2022-02-22-a-chain-of-archived-context %}) we saw some of the benefits of async work, but there are undeniable downsides, such as slower feedback cycles and I wouldn't hold it against _remote_ teams that chose to side steps these by leaning into synchronous communication.
+In [Part II]({% post_url 2022-02-22-a-chain-of-archived-context %}) we saw some of the benefits of asynchronous work, but there are undeniable downsides, such as slower feedback cycles and I wouldn't hold it against _remote_ teams that chose to side steps these by leaning into synchronous communication.

 This is a question I've discussed with many Engineering Managers over the past couple of years, and I've begun to notice a wind change.
 More and more teams are beginning to notice downsides to their synchronous work, as these become more pronounced by their transition to remote work.
 Interactions that once worked face-to-face, don't work as well over Zoom, and decisions made through ephemeral, and often siloed, instant messaging don't permeate through the team as they once did.

 This leads us to a conflict - on the one hand, asynchronous has obvious downsides, but once you lose the high-frequency communication inherent to co-located teams, it turns out synchronous communication has some serious drawbacks as well.

-Many remote teams grapple with this question and, as an engineering manager, you find yourself asking whether your _efforts_ are best spent coaching your team at async communication, or whether you're better off focusing on their synchronous communication challenges?
+Many remote teams grapple with this question and, as an engineering manager, you find yourself asking whether your _efforts_ are best spent coaching your team at asynchronous communication, or whether you're better off focusing on their synchronous communication challenges?

-If I were to manage an _isolated_ team, whose product is self-contained, owned, and operated by them, then I could definitely consider deprioritising the goal of adopting async communication.
+If I were to manage an _isolated_ team, whose product is self-contained, owned, and operated by them, then I could definitely consider deprioritising the goal of adopting asynchronous communication.
 But I don't.

 My teams aren't just spread out across timezones themselves but need to collaborate closely with dozens of other teams, who are themselves distributed and spread out across many timezones.
-To me, deprioritising async would mean my team is likely to struggle to collaborate both internally and across to other teams.
+To me, deprioritising asynchronousity would mean my team is likely to struggle to collaborate both internally and across to other teams.
 They will inevitably find themselves having to attend synchronous meetings in order to align on technical challenges, make decisions, keep each other up to date, and more.

 This is a burden my teams and I have chosen not to incur, but each team has to make this decision for themselves.

-### Buy-In for Async Isn't Always Enough
+### Buy-In for Asynchronicity Isn't Always Enough
 Teams aren't always aware of the nuanced distinction between _remote_ and _distributed_, and as a result, they often require coaching to keep these practices on track.

 I find it's easy for remote teams to gravitate back to the communication skills they acquired over the years on their former co-located teams, leaning heavily into instant messaging and ephemeral decision making.
-This shouldn't be surprising given that humans are socialised to communicate synchronously, and given the added friction caused by async communication.
+This shouldn't be surprising given that humans are socialised to communicate synchronously, and given the added friction caused by asynchronous communication.
 In fact, I believe it's a perfectly normal example for people following _the path of least resistence_, falling back to these old habits.

 As an Engineering Manager it isn't uncommon to find yourself having to coach your team away from the path of least resistance, but this is always hard, which raises the question: what reason might we have to _choose_ to add friction into our team's ability to communicate?
 This seems counter-intuitive, to say the least.